-Sword Fern finds itself perfectly at home in any shady woodland or rock garden.
-This charming evergreen has tall arching fronds that partially unroll their “fiddleheads” by late May.
-Each frond has a small “thumb” at the bottom, making it resemble a sword.
-They add impressive visual interest and structure to the garden all year.
+Sword fern finds itself perfectly at home in shady woodland or rocky habitat gardens.
+This charming evergreen has tall arching fronds that appear prehistoric.
+Abundant new fiddleheads unfurl each spring into fronds that can reach up to six feet long, joining those from previous years, with a diagnostic small “thumb” at the bottom, making it resemble a sword.
+It is an exceptionally long-lived plant, with one mature plant boasting as many as 100 fronds, which adds visual interest and hardy structure to the garden all year.

 - Size at maturity: 2-4' tall, 2-3' wide

 - Light requirements: full shade, part sun/part shade

 - Bloom time: n/a, spores usually mature in July

 - Growth rate/ease: medium growth rate, easy to grow

 - Wildlife support: fronds provide cover and nesting sites for birds, small mammals and amphibians, and are browsed by deer, elk, black bear, and mountain beaver; overall plant is a caterpillar host plant and larval food source for native butterflies and moths

 - Native habitat/range: found in the understory of moist coniferous forests and meadows, at low to mid elevations, from the Cascades to the coast throughout the Pacific Northwest from southeast Alaska to southern California.
 Portland Plant List - yes.